How to Make Distilled Water at Home Without a Distiller

 Now that your water is boiling, you want to place your ice on top of the glass lid.
 The steam that rises will hit the cold glass lid, which will cool it down and turn it back into water droplets.

 The droplets will fall down into the bowl below, and you will have your distilled water!

 (Note: You may also need to remove the water that forms on top of the lid every now and then as the ice begins to melt.)

-I also made the video below, which shows you step-by-step how to do this process.
+The video below shows you step-by-step instructions on how to carry out this process.